Leafwing-Studios/fop-rules/docs/character-options/powers/paragon.md

 **Attack:** None

-**Duration:** Instant
+**Duration:** Until the start of your next turn

 </div>

-When you trigger this aura, grant each ally within range 3 + ½ Presence absorption.
+FLUFF.
+When you use this aura, create the _aura of protection_ tile effect in a 2 tile radius around you.
+When this tile effect is triggered by an ally, grant them 3 + 1/2 Presence absorption.

 ## Aura of Purity